Info Service Center: Frequently Asked QuestionsCopyright: © Stanislava Petkova

 I have not received my Semester Ticket yet.

-It can take one to two weeks to get your Semester Ticket at the beginning of the semester after transferring the semester fee.
+It can take one to two weeks to get your Semester Ticket at the beginning of your studies after transferring the semester fee.
 After one to two weeks please check to make sure that you entered the correct address in CAMPUS Office and contact the ASEAG Customer Service Center at Schumacherstraße 14, on the corner of Peterstraße, if you have not received the ticket.

 When and how do I apply for a residence permit?